open-resources/dash_curriculum/tutorial/part5/chapter15.md

 By the end of this chapter, you'll be able to build the following App:

 ## Advanced multi-page App Introduction
-As a starting point for the chapter, let's strt by building a multi-page App structure with all knowledge from the previous chapter.
-Starting from this template, we'll be adding a couple of feature in every section.
+As a starting point for the chapter, let's strt by building a multi-page App structure with all the knowledge from the previous chapter.
+Starting from this template, we'll be adding a couple of features in every section.

-Our template will be the following:
+Our starting template is be the following:
 ![app_structure](ch15_files/app_baseline.gif)

 The App structure consists in: